LiyrAstroph/MICA2/docs/getting_started.rst

   * **CMake** ---- the compilation tool, downloaded at https://cmake.org/download/

-Note that one does not need to compile the above packages from the sourcecode.
+Note that one does not need to compile the above packages from the source code.
 Using package managers will be more convenient.

 - On Linux system, there are package managers that can install the above libraries convienently.
   If so, use them, e.g., for Fedora/Redhat distribution